kshedden/workshops/dair3/meta/meta.md

 - The standard error of the inverse variance weighted average is
   $1 / (1/s_1^2 + 1/s_2^2)^{1/2}$.

-- The above pooling rules can be extended to three or more estimates.
+- These pooling rules can be extended to three or more estimates.

 ## Data integration